Contentify/Contentify/daux/docs/Development/Controllers.md

 > Use the `php artisan routes` command to list all available routes.

 If a method does not work in the way it's intended or the task to perform is too complex you are free to override it.
-But if it isn't necessary to override them it's recommended to stick to the existing implementation.
+But if it isn't necessary to override it's recommended to stick to the existing implementation.